Higher Certificate in Science - Physiology and Health Science CW106

 - Further Studies

 What is the Course about?

-- This programme provides an excellent foundation for many careers in the health profession sector and enables students to make informed decisions about specialist areas for further study.
+- This course provides an excellent foundation for many careers in the health profession sector and enables students to make informed decisions about specialist areas for further study.

-- Premium facilities including a dedicated elite athlete performance gym, large general gym, fitness assessment suite.
+- Premium facilities include a dedicated elite athlete performance gym, teaching gym, physiology laboratory and sports injury clinic.

 What follow-on study opportunities are available?

 Graduates of Physiology and Health Science (CW106) may apply for entry to Year 3 CW188.

 What will I be able to do when I finish the course?

 Graduates will be competent and effective practitioners in injury assessment, treatment and rehabilitation, as well as sports nutrition and exercise prescription skills.

 They can secure employment with: sports persons; amateur sports clubs and organisations in third-level institutions, sports injury clinics or with amateur and professional sporting bodies.